aws-samples/aws-spring-boot-optimization/README.md

 # Architecture Overview

-The application is available in seven different configurations:
+The application is available in six different configurations (version seven isn't working anymore, distroless and GraalVM stopped working):

 * version 1, not optimized, running on x86_64
 * version 2, not optimized, running on ARM64